soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 1: Generate device connection strings

 1. In IoT Central, select _Devices_ from the left-hand menu.
-Then, from the devices list, select the link for _Rod Pump - DEVICE001_, and press the _Connect_ button located in the upper right corner of the device's page.
+Then, from the devices list, select the link for _Rod Pump - DEVICE001_, and select the _Connect_ button located in the upper right corner of the device's page.
 Make note of the Scope ID, Device ID, as well as the primary and secondary key values.

     ![The device connection key information is displayed.](media/device-connection-info.png "Device Connection Info")